Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 If the overlap assumption is violated, it would not be possible to determine $\mathbb{E}[Y_i|W_i=1, X_i=x]$ and $\mathbb{E}[Y_i|W_i=0, X_i=x]$, because there would be only treated or untreated individuals for specific values of $x$.
 Since the estimator $Y_i^*=\tau_K(X_i)+\nu_i$ is unbiased, the error term $\nu_i$ is orthogonal to any function of $X_i$ (i.e. exogeneity assumption $\mathbb{E}[\nu_i|X_i]=0$).

-The second appealing property of the transformed outcome is then demonstrated by Hitsch and Misra (2018):
+The second appealing property of the Transformed Outcome is then demonstrated by Hitsch and Misra (2018):

 $\mathbb{E}[(Y_i^*-\widehat{\tau_K}(X_i))^2|X_i] = \mathbb{E}[({\tau_K}(X_i)+\nu_i-\widehat{\tau_K}(X_i))^2|X_i]$